 Hiring international employees is an increasingly common tactic in today’s competitive job market.

-It’s never been easier to hire across borders and take advantage of international talent.
+It’s never been easier to hire across borders and take advantage of international talent, but it’s still not without its complexities.

-Hiring International Employees, The Options
+Hiring International Employees: The Options

 This section will discuss the most popular options in detail, along with the pros and cons of each.